 - Not sleeping well or is having bad dreams

 - Eating significantly more or less than usual

 You should also trust your gut.
 Symptoms of mental illness in children can be difficult to identify.
 Signs of emotional or behavioral disorders, like outbursts and sleep issues, are common in many stages of development without these conditions.
 As a parent, pay attention to age-inappropriate emotional responses, as well as symptoms that last longer than normal or don’t improve regardless of continued efforts.

-Another factor of which adoptive parents should be aware is drug and alcohol use and abuse.
+Another factor in which adoptive parents should be aware of is drug and alcohol use and abuse.
 In addition to being a threat to your child regardless, substance abuse commonly accompanies other mental health disorders and can be an indicator that your child is struggling with other issues.

 Treatment And Support For Parents

 If you believe your child is suffering from a mental health condition, first schedule an appointment with your pediatrician or family doctor.
 Be sure to mention your concerns specifically, as many doctors require a special appointment and pre-screening for mental health visits.
 In many cases, your child will be referred to a mental health specialist for further assessment.
 Your primary medical doctor will continue to be responsible for monitoring your child’s physical wellness and prescribing medication.